About the park

 All dogs except service dogs must remain outside the building.
 You will find a dog water bowl on the terrace behind the centre.

-Be aware that the café and gift shop do not accept card payments but cash only.
-We apologise for any inconvenience this may cause.
+Be aware that the gift shop does not accept card payments but cash only.
+We are sorry for any inconvenience this may cause.

 Accessible toilets and baby changing facilities are located inside the Visitor Centre.